'Mapping the IT Value Stream' workshop - Oct. 18, 2013

 In the past year, COE’s IT Leadership Network forums have explored lean thinking, Agile methods, culture change, risk management, and the focus shift to people.
 We’ve offered the tools driving the transformation and the tactics for implementing change.
 But what happens once you’ve launched a successful implementation?
 How do you ensure it will stick beyond your involvement for many years to come?

-Join us for May’s ITLN forum when we present a panel discussion on sustaining the change with leaders who have done just that.
-They'll offer insights on successes, setbacks and lessons learned in the process.
+This panel discussion focused on sustaining the change, with leaders who have done just that.
+They offered insights on successes, setbacks and lessons learned in the process.

 ITLN Forum - Nov.
 16, 2012

 Featured speaker: Jeff Bender, VP, IT risk and compliance, Capital One

 COE member Capital One in recent years has grown into one of the largest financial services businesses in the nation, bolstered by banking acquisitions and a booming credit card business.
 With that expanding scope comes an even greater need for a keen eye on information technology risk and compliance.

 Bender gave an inside look at how its IT department has developed a culture of risk management founded in lean and business process management principles amid an aggressive expansion in recent years.